 Seton Hall University offers a deferred payment plan that provides you with flexibility and time to meet your financial obligation.
 The monthly payment plan is administered in conjunction with the Bursar's Office.
-The tuition payment plan is an interest-free option that breaks down the large lump sum payments due at the beginning of each semester into easy-to-manage installments.
-The plan is typically spread over a few months starting in July.
-Additional information on the payment plan can be found by visiting www.TuitionPay.com.
-If you select this option, there is an enrollment fee due with your first payment, but no interest accrues and no additional fees.
+The tuition payment plan is an option that breaks down the large lump sum payments due at the beginning of each semester into easy-to-manage installments.
+The plan is typically spread over four or five months, with the final payment due prior to registration for the next term.
+Additional information on the payment plan can be found by visiting www.TuitionPaymentPlan.com/shu.
+If you select this option, there is an enrollment fee due with your first payment.
 Late fees will be applied if payment is late.

 payment plan for any summer sessions.

 information and on-line enrollment is available at the Tuition Payment Plan web

 Missing a scheduled payment to the Tuition Payment Plan will result in a balance owed directly to Seton Hall and may result in cancellation of registration.
 Late fees will be assessed to all past due balances.
 Repeated payment plan terminations may prevent future participation.